arvancs/r2d2-redis/README.md

 redis_r2d2 = "*"
 ```

-Then check out the examples below.

-# Examples

-See [examples](examples) for runnable examples.

 ## Standard usage

 This example shows a standard use case with convenience methods provided by `redis::Commands`.
 You'll note that it's practically the same as if you were using the redis crate directly.
 Thanks to the `Deref` trait, you'll be able to call any `Connection` method directly on a pooled connection.